genpozi/Project-Catalyst/README.md

 ## 🏗️ Project Structure

 - `src/App.tsx`: Main application orchestrator and state machine.
+- `src/GeminiService.ts`: Centralized service for all AI interactions and code generation.
 - `src/components/`: UI components (Views, Sidebar, Inputs).
 - `src/types.ts`: TypeScript definitions for the architectural data models.
-- `src/components/BlueprintStudio.tsx`: The core logic for the refinement interface.

 ## 🤝 Contributing

 0relai is designed to be extensible.
 To add a new phase to the architectural pipeline:
 1. Add the phase enum to `AppPhase` in `types.ts`.
 2. Create a new View component in `components/`.
-3. Add the generation logic to `App.tsx`.
+3. Add the generation logic to `App.tsx` and `GeminiService.ts`.
-4. Update `Sidebar.tsx` with a new icon and label.
+4. Update `Sidebar.tsx`.

 ## 📄 License